Kodaira-type Vanishings via Non-abelian Hodge Theory: Introduction

+Naturally, we want to give the previous vanishing a Kawamata-Viehweg Vanishing type formulation, as in Theorem \ref{T: Nakano Vanishing}.
+The next vanishing theorem can be viewed as a such generalization, and it seems to be new even in the setting of mixed Hodge Modules.
+The formulation is quite technical, and we will define the notations in \S3.
+At this stage, for reader's convenience, we introduce the notation

-\begin{thm} Let $X$ be a smooth projective variety, with a reduced, normal crossing divisor $D$.
-Let $\cM$ be a right $\sR_X$-module admitting a graded polarizable mixed twistor $\sD$-module, and assume that $\cM\l[*D\r]$ is \emph{$V$-compatible with respect to $D$}.
-(In particular, it is the case when $\cM$ is of normal crossing type with respect to $D$).
-Separate $D$ into two groups of reduced components: $B+C=D$, and assume that we have a semi-ample divisor $A$, such that $A+\be C$ is ample for some $\be\geq \0$.
+where $V^{D_i}_{\bullet} \mathcal{M}^{(\alpha)}(*D)$ is the KM-filtration of $\mathcal{M}(*D)$ locally around $\lambda=\alpha$.
+Please note that the multi-indexed filtration $\mathbf{V}^D_{\bullet}$ does not behave well in general.
+We need the $V$-compatibility on $\cM(*D)$, Definition \ref{D:V strict}. \begin{thm} Let $X$ be a smooth projective variety, with a reduced, normal crossing divisor $D$.
+Let $\cM$ be a right $\sR_X$-module admitting a mixed twistor $\sD$-module, and assume that $\cM(*D)$ is \emph{$V$-compatible with respect to $D$}.
+(In particular, it is the case when $\cM$ corresponds to a tame harmonic bundle on $X\setminus D$).
+Separate $D$ into two groups of components: $B+C=D$, and assume that we have a semi-ample divisor $A$, such that $A+\be C$ is ample for some $\be\geq \0$.
 Let $L$ be a divisor, such that

 with $a>0$.
 Then, we have the following vanishings:

 \end{thm}